jwbuurlage/Bulk/README.md

 Bulk supports a number of different *backends*, allowing the programs to run in parallel using:

-- `cpp` for multi-core systems using standard C++ threading support
+- `thread` for multi-core systems using standard C++ `<thread>` threading support
 - `mpi` for distributed environments using MPI

 The examples in the `examples` directory work for every backend.
 To build them, do the following.
-The backends (e.g. `cpp`, `mpi`) are built optionally, just remove or add the option if you do not require them.
+The backends (e.g. `thread`, `mpi`) are built optionally, just remove or add the option if you do not require them.

     mkdir build
     cd build
     cmake ..
-    make cpp mpi
+    make thread mpi

-The examples will be compiled in the `bin/{backend}` directory, prepended with the backend name, i.e. to run the `hello` example with the `cpp` backend:
+The examples will be compiled in the `bin/{backend}` directory, prepended with the backend name, i.e. to run the `hello` example with the `thread` backend:

-    ./bin/cpp/cpp_hello
+    ./bin/thread/thread_hello

 Authors
 -------